 Gum recession often results in root sensitivity to hot and cold foods, as well as an unsightly appearance of the gum and tooth.
 If significant, gum recession predisposes the patient to worsening recession.
 This exposes the root surface, which is softer than enamel, leading to root caries and root gouging.

 A gingival graft is designed to solve these problems.
 A thin piece of tissue is taken from the roof of the mouth (maxillary palate) or gently moved over from adjacent areas to provide a stable band of attached gingiva around the tooth.
 The gingival graft may be placed in such a way as to cover the exposed portion of the root.

-While maxillary palates generally heal quickly, our periodontist, Patricia L. Blanton, DDS, MS, Ph.D., typically has impressions made before your surgery so that a stent can be made to cover the exposed area tissue was taken from to hasten recovery even further.
+While maxillary palates generally heal quickly, our periodontist, Dr. Patricia L. Blanton, will typically take impressions before the surgery, to make a stent to cover the exposed area to further speed recovery.